-To address this need, the Center for Biofilm Engineering (CBE) is sponsoring the Pathways to Product Development meeting to foster dialog between US government agencies (FDA & EPA), the academic community, and companies that manufacture products designed to control biofilms.
-The goal of this meeting is to provide an opportunity for representatives from the three groups to present relevant research and understand each other's perspectives, as well as the challenges and opportunities for developing anti-biofilm technologies applicable to medical devices and products impacting public health.
+To address this need, the Center for Biofilm Engineering (CBE) is sponsoring the Pathways to Product Development meeting to foster dialog between US government agencies (FDA & EPA), the academic community, and companies manufacturing products designed to control biofilms.
+The goal of this meeting is to provide an opportunity for representatives from the three groups to present relevant research and understand each other's perspectives as well as the challenges and opportunities for developing anti-biofilm technologies applicable to medical devices and products impacting public health.

-This meeting features speakers from academia, industry, and US government agencies presenting on biofilm research and innovation, methods, and the current (and future) state of biofilm claims assessment-ultimately leading to a better understanding among the various stakeholder communities, including consumers.
-This event will foster dialogue, encourage knowledge exchange, and identify avenues to facilitate development of anti-biofilm technologies that could improve patient outcomes and benefit public health.
+This meeting features speakers from academia, industry, and US government agencies on topics including biofilm study and methods, the current (and future) state of biofilm claims assessment, and panel discussions-ultimately leading to a better understanding among the various stakeholder communities, including consumers.
+This event will foster dialogue, enhance knowledge exchange, and identify avenues to facilitate development of anti-biofilm technologies that would improve patient outcomes and benefit public health.

-Our Pathways to Product Development meeting typically runs 1.5 days and is held in late January or early February in the Washington, DC-area.
+Our Pathways to Product Development meeting typically runs for 1.5 days and is held at the beginning of February in the Washington, DC-area.